Wellington: Sister cities

-It also has historical ties with Chania, Greece; Harrogate, England; and Çanakkale, Turkey.
+Wellington is also a "friendly city" with Ramallah, Palestine, and a 2023 council vote means both are expected to be sister cities in the future.
+Wellington also has historical ties with Chania, Greece; Harrogate, England; and Çanakkale, Turkey.

+Wellington is the antipode of the municipality of Alaejos, Spain.

 Wellington metropolitan area

 The wider metropolitan area for Wellington encompasses areas administered by four local authorities: Wellington City itself, on the peninsula between Cook Strait and Wellington Harbour; Porirua City on Porirua Harbour to the north, notable for its large Māori and Pasifika communities; and Lower Hutt City and Upper Hutt City, largely suburban areas to the northeast, together known as the Hutt Valley.
-Depending on the source, the Wellington metro area may include Waikanae, Paraparaumu and Paekākāriki on the Kapiti Coast, and/or Featherston and Greytown in the Wairarapa.
+Depending on the source, the Wellington metro area may include Waikanae, Paraparaumu and Paekākāriki on the Kāpiti Coast, and/or Featherston and Greytown in the Wairarapa.